-- GSSM residential students are 50% male, 50% female, and 21% minority, and represent 35 of South Carolina's 46 counties and 83 high schools across the state.
-They are selected on merit, including academic talent, interest in science and mathematics, and strong character. - GSSM has earned Palmetto Gold with an "Excellent" rating on the SC Annual School Report Card every year. - An average of 53% of graduates attend college in SC, including 69% of the Class of 2008.
+- Supported by private funds, GSSM instituted an international exchange of high school research students with a sister high school and university in Germany. - GSSM residential students are 50% male, 50% female, and 26% minority, and represent 35 of South Carolina's 46 counties and 79 high schools across the state.
+They are selected on merit, including academic talent, interest in science and mathematics, and strong character. - GSSM has earned Palmetto Gold with an "Excellent" rating on the SC Annual School Report Card every year. for the third consecutive year, GSSM was named one of the Top 20 "public elite" high schools in the nation by Newsweek magazine - An average of 54% of graduates attends college in SC, including 63% of the Class of 2009.
 About 50% of GSSM alumni seek careers in S.C., working as teachers, doctors, scientists, engineers, computer scientists, and lawyers. - Strong academic performance is a hallmark of GSSM students.
-In 2008, seniors led the state again with an average SAT score of 1383 (The SC average was 985, and the national average was 1017).
-Thirty-seven seniors have been recognized by the Advanced Placement program with distinctions ranging from Scholars to National Scholars.
-Bella Wang and Junda Chen were awarded the National Siemens AP Award for perfect scores on 7 or more AP exams in the sciences and math categories. - The Class of 2008 led the state with 57% of the class being recognized by the National Merit Competition for excellence with fifteen students (24% of the class) named as National Merit Finalists and five students named as National Achievement Finalists.
-In the Class of 2008, there were 57 Palmetto Fellows, and all 61 seniors qualified for the Life Scholarship offered by the state.
-The Class of 2008 received over \$10.9 million in scholarship offers. - Our nationally recognized mentored research program for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to establish new benchmarks.
-Over the past several years, GSSM students have won numerous awards for research presentations at SCJAS, MUSC's Undergraduate Research Day, and as Intel Science Competition National Semifinalists.
-One student represented a poster at the Biomedical Engineering Society Annual Fall Meeting in Los Angeles, CA. Another student was selected to present her research poster at the 74th Annual Meeting of the Southeastern Section of the American Physical Society in Nashville, TN.
-Several students have been cited as co-authors on articles published in peer-reviewed scientific journals and several 2008 seniors were selected for MUSC's and Clemson's Summer Undergraduate Research Programs to continue their research.
+In 2009, seniors led the state again with an average SAT score of 2065 (The SC average was 1452, and the national average was 1518).
+Thirty-eight seniors have been recognized by the Advanced Placement program with distinctions ranging from Scholars to National Scholars.
+216 AP exams were given in 2009 with a 93% pass rate. - The Class of 2009 led the state with 42% of the class being recognized by the National Merit Competition for excellence with thirteen students (25% of the class) named as National Merit Finalists and three students named as National Achievement Finalists.
+Most recently, 15 students from the Class of 2010 have been named as National Merit Semifinalists and 3 as National Achievement Semifinalists.
+In the Class of 2009, there were 53 Palmetto Fellows, and all 57 seniors qualified for the Life Scholarship offered by the state.
+The Class of 2009 received over \$10.3 million in scholarship offers. - Our nationally recognized mentored research program for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to establish new benchmarks, including the addition of an international component.
+This summer, three GSSM students conducted research at the University of Karlsruhe in Germany.
+Currently, three students from the Johanna Wittum Schule (JWS) are attending GSSM and conducting research at the University of South Carolina.
+This pilot program is being privately funded by Roche Group.